joecritch/dev-terms/README.md

 This is when the actual code written for a particular behaviour is irrelevant.
 It's often just its input and output that you should be concerned with.

+## leaky abstraction

+A leaky abstraction refers to any implemented abstraction, intended to reduce (or hide) complexity, where the underlying details are not completely hidden.

 ## nit

 Not the "National Invitation Tournament" in this case.
 This is just a developer shortening the term "nit-pick", where they're picking up on the small things, and are potentially being quite subjective.
 Often found in a pull request, and can often be classed as [bikeshed](#bikeshed)ding.